clustervision/trinityX/doc/ha_design.rst

 - Simplicity

-  While a TrinityX system it typically deployed by experienced engineers, it may be managed by administrators unfamiliar with the peculiarities of HA administration.
-The configuration must be as simple as possible, to make its understanding easier and to limit the potential of errors through ease of use and administration.
+  While a TrinityX system is typically deployed by experienced engineers, it may be managed by administrators unfamiliar with the peculiarities of HA administration.
+The configuration must be as simple as possible in order to effect ease of use and administration, facilitate understanding of the setup, and limit potential for errors.